Send Me SSP News Monthly

 • 2021: Launched SSP’s first Community Advisory Council and Youth Advisory Council.
 Hosted 2nd online summer program due to COVID-19.
 Resumed Days of Service in Sacramento.

-• 2023: we returned to work with our long-standing community partners in the Navajo Nation and Del Norte County, focusing on high-impact home repairs, environmental restoration, and various other service-learning opportunities.
-We also piloted two Sacramento-based programs:
+• 2023: We returned to work with our long-standing community partners in the Navajo Nation and Del Norte County, focusing on high-impact home repairs, environmental restoration, and various other service-learning opportunities.
+We also piloted the Sacramento Sustainability Academy workforce development program (funded by the City of Sacramento) and Days of Service for local youth (funded in part by the City of Rancho Cordova).

 Tex Evans